nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box id="caution-on-pdf-conversion" type="important" seamless>

-**Don't take PDF conversion lightly:**{.text-danger} **To convert the UG/DG/PPP into PDF format**, go to the generated page in your project's github.io site and use [this technique](https://se-education.org/guides/tutorials/savingPdf.html) to save as a pdf file. ==Using other techniques can result in poor quality resolution (will be considered a bug) and unnecessarily large files.==
+**Don't take PDF conversion lightly:**{.text-danger} **To convert the UG/DG/PPP into PDF format**, go to the generated page in your project's github.io site and use [this technique](https://se-education.org/guides/tutorials/savingPdf.html) to save as a pdf file. ==Using other techniques  or not following the settings suggested in the given technique can result in issues== such as missing background colors, poor quality resolution , unnecessarily large files (the last two can be considered as bugs).

 **The PDF versions of the UG/DG/PPP should be _usable_** by the target readers, even if not as neat/optimized as the Web versions.
-For example, margins and page breaks need not be optimized but they should not hinder the reader either.
+For example, margins and page breaks need not be optimized, but they should not hinder the reader either.
 Assume some will occasionally choose the PDF version over the Web version %%e.g, for printing, offline viewing, annotating etc.%%

 **PE uses the PDF versions of UG/DG, not the Web version!**{.text-danger} Any problems in those PDF files (e.g., broken links, messed up formatting) can be reported as bugs.